 I am based in Whiteley, Hampshire, and have a clinic in my home.

 I also offer Home visits.
-The main area covered is Southampton, Portsmouth, Fareham, Winchester, Bishops Waltham and Waterlooville and all areas in between.
+The main area covered is Southampton, Portsmouth, Fareham, Bishops Waltham and Waterlooville and all areas in between.

 Visits over 10 miles from Whiteley may incur additional charges, but this will be discussed when booking.